Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 6. Change the Name Property Value to TOTALVALUE.

-When we open the Order_Details Form in Datasheet View it will calculate the Summary Values in TOTALQTY and TOTALVALUE TextBoxes on the Footer of the Form, but we must do something to display it.
+When we open the Order_Details Form in Datasheet View, it will calculate the Summary Values in TOTALQTY and TOTALVALUE TextBoxes on the Footer of the Form, but we must do something to display them.

-We will implement this method before we settle down with a better one.
+We will implement this method before we settle on a better one.

 1. Copy and paste the following Code into the Form's Code Module and save the Form: